 Wellness and Community Engagement

 We have a robust wellness program that includes didactics and special conferences, social events, and book clubs.
-In 2019, we expanded our wellness initiative with a bold move: We had 20 hours of conference time dedicated to our wellness program, led by our wellness committee.
-It went so well we now dedicate the 5th Thursday of every month to resident wellness and our department approved an annual residency wellness budget.
-Wellness-focused conference days include a mix of wellness-related learning and experiences chosen by the wellness committee to be fun and relaxing and a way to destress and connect with peers.
+Since before covid we dedicate the 5th Thursday of every month to resident wellness and our department approved an annual residency wellness budget.
+Wellness-focused conference days include late start times, a mix of wellness-related learning focusing on our 3 wellness pillars and experiences chosen by the wellness committee to be fun and relaxing and a way to destress and connect with peers.

 Didactic topics include career planning, financial wellness, and resilience.
-Entering PGY-1 residents experience a wellness-focused onboarding with social activities as well as full-day session led by our department wellness committee.
+Entering PGY-1 residents experience a wellness-focused onboarding with social activities as well as a full-day session led by our department wellness committee.
 A biannual wellness survey for faculty and residents is done.
+We love wellness so much that we even have a “Well-elective” that residents can participate in.
 Please see our dedicated wellness section for more details.

 Residents Quality Management Meeting: This bi-monthly meeting facilitates communication about residency program activities.
 Residents are provided an updated dashboard that includes performance review information, status on procedure logging, and meeting residency requirements.
 We discuss opportunities for improvement within the residency and between EM residents, faculty, nursing, off-service rotations, and support staff.
 Resident feedback to improve processes and their educational experiences in the ED and on other clinical rotations is solicited and discussed.